Slosh (cue sport): Origin

 Not much is known about the origins of slosh, other than the alternative name, Russian billiards, is unlikely to have come from Russian descent.
-Slosh is likely to have been founded around the early 1900s, being derived with the cue sport of snooker from the game of black pool, played with the same balls and table.
+Slosh is likely to have been founded around the early 20th century, being derived with the cue sport of snooker from the game of black pool, played with the same balls and table.
 The game is sometimes known as Indian billiards or Indian pool.
 These names are sometimes misappropriated to a table carrom game.
 Other names for the game include toad-in-the-hole (not to be confused with Toad in the hole or the food of the same name) and Russian pool, although it is unknown why these names are used.

-A variation of the game, using a red rather than a black ball, is played in Canada.
-It is known as Canadian Russian billiards, and has a modified set of rules.